 We believe that our cash generating capability and financial condition, together with our revolving credit facilities, working capital lines and other available methods of debt financing, such as commercial paper borrowings and long-term debt financing, will be adequate to meet our operating, investing and financing needs, including with respect to our net capital spending plans.
-Our primary sources of liquidity include cash from operations, pre-tax cash proceeds of approximately \$3.5 billion from the Juice Transaction, proceeds obtained from issuances of commercial paper and long-term debt, and cash and cash equivalents.
+Our primary sources of liquidity include cash from operations, proceeds obtained from issuances of commercial paper and long-term debt, and cash and cash equivalents.
 These sources of cash are available to fund cash outflows that have both a short- and long-term component, including debt repayments and related interest payments; payments for acquisitions; operating leases; purchase, marketing, and other contractual commitments, including capital expenditures and the transition tax liability under the TCJ Act.
 In addition, these sources of cash fund other cash outflows including anticipated dividend payments and share repurchases.
 We do not have guarantees or off-balance sheet financing arrangements, including variable interest entities, that we believe could have a material impact on our liquidity.
-See "Our Business Risks" and Note 7 and Note 11 to our condensed consolidated financial statements included in this Form 10-Q and "Item 1A.
+See "Our Business Risks" and Notes 8 and 12 to our condensed consolidated financial statements included in this Form 10-Q and "Item 1A.
 Risk Factors," "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Business Risks" and Note 8 to our consolidated financial statements included in our 2021 Form 10-K for further information.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Business Risks" and Note 8 to our consolidated financial statements included in our 2022 Form 10-K for further information.